-The components of capital expenditures reported to the chief decision maker are the acquisitions of property and equipment during the period.
+The components of capital expenditures reported to the chief decision maker are the acquisitions of property and equipment, investment property and costs incurred on development of new seed varieties during the period.

 Geographical Segments

 The Group distributes hybrid seeds and milled rice in the Philippines, Bangladesh, Myanmar, Vietnam, India, Indonesia, Pakistan, Oman, Malaysia, United Arab Emirates and United States of America.